SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 Neural Networks replicate the way humans learn, inspired by how the neurons in our brains fire, only much simpler.
 The most common Neural Networks consist of three network layers:

-An input layer
-A hidden layer (this is the most important layer where feature extraction takes place, and adjustments are made to train faster and function better)
+1.An input layer A hidden layer (this is the most important layer where feature extraction takes place, and adjustments are made to train faster and function better)
-An output layer
+2.An output layer
 Each sheet contains neurons called “nodes,” performing various operations.
 Neural Networks are used in deep learning algorithms like CNN, RNN, GAN, etc.

 ### 3. What Is a Multi-layer Perceptron(MLP)?